Firearms unit: Organisation

-Within London's Metropolitan Police, Armed Response Vehicles are crewed by three Authorised Firearms Officers.
+Within London's Metropolitan Police, Armed Response Vehicles are crewed by three authorised firearms officers.
 Each AFO has a specified task - an advanced driver, a navigator and an observer who is responsible for scene assessment and liaison with other services.
 ARVs outside of the capital are crewed by two officers, with the observer assuming the role of navigator.
 Some forces have reserved a radio call sign for ARVs, such as "trojan" to make them easier to identify when using radios.
 ARVs in most forces are identified by a circular yellow sticker on the body of the vehicle, and some have "ARV" printed on the vehicle.

 Metropolitan Police firearms officers usually patrol on-foot more often than those outside London, due to the large geographic area the Metropolitan Police are responsible for and the number of sensitive government buildings in need of armed security.
 They can also be found at major demonstrations, and large social events such as the Chinese New Year.
 Diplomatic Protection Group officers are routinely armed as they are responsible for guarding government buildings classed as "high risk", such as foreign embassies, Downing Street, along with Westminster and Buckingham Palace.

 If a police forces geographical area includes an airport, armed officers would be assigned to the airport to assist in security.
 The Metropolitan Police's Aviation Security Operational Command Unit polices London Heathrow Airport, Sussex Police are responsible for Gatwick Airport, and Essex Police are responsible for Stansted Airport.

 In some forces major crime or specialist operational units have firearms capacities.
-The Metropolitan Police Service has the flying squad which is a group of Specialist Firearm Officers used operationally to tackle organized crime groups and armed gangs.
-Within the flying squad is The Projects Team which was a highly secretive unit inside the Flying Squad.
-The Projects Team are deployed against Contract killers, armed gang enforcers and even more of the most dangerous members of the organized underworld.
+The Metropolitan Police Service has the flying squad, which is a group of specialist firearms officers used operationally to tackle organised crime groups and armed gangs.